Mortal/csaudk-submitj/tasks/pal/README.md

 **Task ID: `"pal"`**

-See also: CLRS Problem 15-2.
+See also: CLRS4 Problem 14-2.

 A string is a palindrome if the string is equal to its reversal.